stardothosting/shift8-push/readme.txt

 == Instructions for setup ==

-1. Generate API keys on the destination server
+1. Generate core Wordpress application user & password on the destination server.
+You can follow the official Wordpress [instructions for generating an application password](https://make.wordpress.org/core/2020/11/05/application-passwords-integration-guide/).
-2. Setup plugin on your source server and configure API keys
+2. Setup plugin on your source server and configure application user & password
 3. When editing a single post or page, a "Push" button will appear to push the changes to the server.

 == Want to see the plugin in action? ==